shuai-xu/flink/docs/dev/table/catalog.md

 This class implements `ReadableWritableCatalog` and will be provided by Flink to host meta-objects defined in Flink using memory as storage.

+Its config entry value in SQL CLI yaml file is "flink_in_memory".

 ## HiveCatalog

 `HiveCatalog` integrates Flink with Hive at metadata level.